revilobug/revilobug.github.io/index.md

 Yang, W., Tan, R. T., Feng, J., Liu, J., Guo, Z., & Yan, S. (2017).
 Deep Joint Rain Detection and Removal from a Single Image.
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 1357-1366.

 <a id="11">[11]</a>
+Lowe, G. (2004).
+Sift-the scale invariant feature transform.
+Int.
+J, 2(91-110), 2.
+Chicago

+<a id="12">[12]</a>
+Fischler, M.A., Bolles, R.C.: Random sample consensus: a paradigm for model fitting with applications to image analysis and automated cartography.
+Commun.
+ACM 24(6), 381–395 (1981)

+<a id="13">[13]</a>
 Huynh-Thu, Q., & Ghanbari, M. (2008).
 Scope of Validity of PSNR in Image/video Quality Assessment.
 Electronics letters, 44(13), 800-801.

-<a id="12">[12]</a>
+<a id="14">[14]</a>
 Wang, Z., Bovik, A. C., Sheikh, H. R., & Simoncelli, E. P. (2004).
 Image Quality Assessment: From Error Visibility to Structural Similarity.
 IEEE transactions on image processing, 13(4), 600-612.